 When a blood sample is taken, you may feel nothing at all from the needle.
 Or you might feel a quick sting or pinch.

 There is very little chance of having a problem from this test.
 When a blood sample is taken, a small bruise may form at the site.

 Each lab has a different range for what's normal.
 Your lab report should show the range that your lab uses for each test.
 The normal range is just a guide.
 Your doctor will also look at your results based on your age, health, and other factors.
 A value that isn't in the normal range may still be normal for you.

 Many conditions can change FSH levels.
 Your doctor will discuss any significant abnormal results with you in relation to your symptoms and past health.

-High FSH values in a woman may mean:
+High FSH values may mean:

-- A genetic disease is present.
+- A genetic disease is present, such as Klinefelter syndrome.